Conducting Online Focus Groups in 7 Steps (+ How To Recruit)

 A more accurate statement would be that focus groups are evolving

-As remote focus groups, virtual focus groups, video focus groups, and online focus groups have grown steadily over the past 10 years, COVID-19 and social distancing protocols really pushed this methodology into overdrive.
+As remote focus groups, virtual focus groups, video focus groups, and online focus groups have grown steadily over the past 10 years, COVID-19 really pushed this methodology into overdrive.

-Therefore, it is no surprise that this methodology has taken the market research industry by storm in recent years and will continue to progress in 2024.
+It is no surprise to us that this online methodology has taken the market research industry by storm in recent years and will continue to progress in 2024.
+Especially with what online focus groups can offer.

-Already understand the basics of conducting focus groups in 2024 - just need a third party to help with design, setup, recruiting, moderating, and reporting?
+Ready to conduct an online focus group?
 Contact our team via our website or send us an email to get started.

 What Are Online Focus Groups?